auth0/docs/articles/protocols/saml/identity-providers/okta.md

 toc: true
 ---

-# Configure Okta for Use as an Identity Provider
+# Configure Okta as an Identity Provider

 This article walks you through configuring Okta for use as an identity provider.

-## Configure Your Okta Application
+## Configure Okta

 Log in to your Okta account.
 If you don't already have one, you will need to create one.